|

 The graphic aspect of the quotation mark tells clearly what it's about – and I now solemnly swear this won't be an incursion through any of the very dear typographical mark's significance or history, rather a thought about influences and what we do with them –, by a simple recipe too.

 Join two commas together, put them hovering on both sides of something someone said – that you'd like to denote –, and there you have it: you quote someone.
+And then, – making use of my own poetic freedom and personal interpretation – it joins you and that person.

+Now, warping back a few concepts.
+Monkey see, monkey do, right?
+We learn how to walk, talk, behave, etc., by watching, sharing, and doing the same.
+Mimesis is an essential move when trying to construct a self, and it is no shame either to openly show the structure, or to conceal it.
 And so, communication relies on learnt or acquired abilities to process meaning, to tell you something effectively.
 The simple fact of recognising something establishes a psychological common ground: an ideal base of comparison, somewhere in the back of the mind.
 It's a natural response, and also why one would take someone who quotes Albert Einstein as (somewhat) truthful, because of those same shared values.
 We amount to something that always has something in common with another being.
+Going with the cliché: all different, all the same.
+Cheap and vague as it may sound, it is true.

 Keeping the concept of mimesis in mind, greek philosophers coined it as the (mere) representation of nature; a persona of the truth.
 Simultaneously, the quote mark becomes a symbol of paradoxally both proximity and distance – getting you closer while keeping you at the bay of non-novelty.